Except as designated below, CIF rules will apply.

-In free throw situations, all players must wait until the ball hits the rim or the back board before entering.
+In free throw situations, all players must wait until the ball is released from the shooters hand before entering the key.
 All players not occupying a lane space must stand behind the free throw line extended and cannot pass the line until the ball hits the rim or the back board.
 J.V. players will shoot from (12) feet.
 Pee-wee players will shoot from (10) feet.

 Sec-8 Bonus free throws

 On the seventh team foul of the half, the opposing team is awarded the "one and one".
 On the tenth team foul of the half, the opposing team will be awarded two shots as the bonus.
 This bonus situation will carry over into any overtime periods.

 Sec-9 Fouls/ technical fouls

 Technical fouls shall be assessed for unsportsmanlike conduct, too many players on the court, delay of game, etc. All technical fouls will count as a team foul and if on a player, will count as a personal foul as well.
 Any player/coach receiving two technical fouls in a single game will be ejected from the game and must sit out the subsequent game.
 An intentional or flagrant foul will result in two foul shots and that team will retain possession of the ball.
 A player will be removed from the game upon receiving his/her sixth personal foul.

 Sec-10 Block / charge